ctoanadu/mashvisor_api_batch_pipeline/Readme.md

 ### Data Transformation Microservice (Event-Driven Lambda Function):
 - Another Lambda function, triggered by S3 events, handles data transformation.
 - As soon as new data is uploaded to the S3 bucket, the Lambda function automatically starts executing.
-- It reads the data, applies necessary transformations, and converts it into the desired analysis-ready format.
+- It reads the data, applies necessary transformations, and converts it into the desired analysis-ready CSV format.
 - The transformed data is saved to a different S3 bucket, initiating the final microservice.

 ### Data Loading Microservice (Event-Driven Lambda Function):